 ML also helps identify where alternative ingredients can be used, driving the price of manufacturing down while using more natural, environmentally safe ingredients.

 When it comes to machine learning, the possibilities are virtually limitless.
-ML has found its way into nearly every industry – from manufacturing to healthcare, travel, media and so many more.
-Even so, it’s easy to overlook the myriad ways that we interact with AI and ML in our daily lives, as so much of it happens behind the scenes
+The technology has found its way into nearly every industry – from manufacturing to healthcare, travel, media and so many more.
+Even so, it’s easy to overlook the myriad of ways that we interact with AI and ML in our daily lives, as so much of it happens behind the scenes.

-There’s still a ton of untapped potential when it comes to implementing machine learning, and we’re guaranteed to see even more applications in our everyday lives as time goes on.
+There’s still a ton of untapped potential around this topic, and we’re guaranteed to see even more machine learning applications in our everyday lives as time goes on.

-If you’re curious how machine learning and AI can impact your business, we’ve compiled a free ebook with 50 use cases to help you get inspired.
+If you’re curious how AI and machine learning can impact your business, here’s a free ebook with 50 high-impact applications to help get your inspired.